VikaPikulik/rsschool-cv/cv.md

 - __GitHub:__ [VikaPikulik](https://github.com/VikaPikulik)

 ## __About Me__
-I have good interpersonal skill, am an excellent team worker and very willing to learn and develop new skills.\
+I have  a good interpersonal skill, am an excellent team worker and very willing to learn and develop new skills.\
 I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.

 ## __Skills__